 Greenstyle connects consumers, companies and the media, why is that important?

 Change has to come from all directions.
-The consumer has to ask questions and send an important signal with his purchase decisions.
+The consumer has to ask questions and send an important signal through purchase decisions.
 The companies / industry must implement their production conditions and the media must use their XL range and report on the right topics.
 You can only act consciously if you know about certain things.
 And together you can achieve a lot.

 What are the three biggest challenges facing the fashion industry at the moment?

-At the moment everything is even more in a mess than it was before the crisis.
+At the moment, everything is even more in a mess than it was before the crisis.
 Commissioned and completed productions are not paid for or accepted by well-known (including German) companies, which has led to a humanitarian crisis in Asia.
 In this country, the stores are full.

 Sales is an attempt to make room for the autumn / winter season, which hits stores in midsummer.
 What is not sold is often destroyed.
 The crisis has made it clear that too much is being produced, too cheaply and too far away.
 A trend reversal towards less is more must take place.
 The future of fashion lies in circularity.